DR-developer98/Damiano-Rizzato-Flutist---Project-1-HTML-CSS/README.md

 <h3>Footer</h3>
 The footer section, which appears on all website pages and is fully responsive on all major screen sizes, comprises two key elements:
 <ul>
 <li><strong>the newsletter section:</strong> accessible from any page via an in-page link ("Newsletter") in the navbar, this section includes a short call to action and an email input field for users to sign up.
-Clicking on "sign up" will redirect the user to a feedback page, with a "Return to homepage" button.</li>
+Clicking on "sign up" will redirect the user to a feedback page, with a short thank-you-for-signing-up text as well as a "Return to homepage" button.
+<strong>Note:</strong> on many websites, the feedback given to the users upon signing up for a newsletter is a strip of text appearing below the email input field.
+As this requires JavaScript and as I didn't possess the right set of skills at the time of me designing this website, I chose to create a whole feedback page<./li>

 <!-- Add image feedback page newsletter-->